Hormonal acne, which foods should be avoided?

 To minimize exposure to additives and improve skin health:

-• Prioritize raw and unprocessed foods.
+• Favor raw and unprocessed foods.

 • Read labels carefully and avoid products containing unknown or hard-to-pronounce ingredients.

-• Cooking at home with fresh ingredients.
+• Cooking at home with fresh products.

 4. Saturated fats and pro-inflammatory diet

-Foods high in saturated fats
+Foods rich in saturated fats

 The main sources of saturated fats to limit are:

-• Fatty meats (beef, lamb, cold cuts).
+• Fatty meats (beef, lamb, charcuterie).

 • Fried foods and fast food.